 ** Update 6-4-19: Click here to read how everything is holding up two years later, and to view what the deck looks like with stain. **

-Be sure to also check out this video of my pool which was taken after two summers of use….
+Be sure to also check out the video of my pool I have embedded in this post which was taken after two summers of use….

-** You can click here for the frequently asked questions post I mention in the video above. **
+** You can click here for the frequently asked questions post I mention in the video. **

 While above ground pools can look tacky without the proper deck, they can look just as nice as an inground pool when attention to certain details are applied.